 How Does Gardyn Work?

-Gardyn utilizes a proprietary technology called the hybriponic system to recirculate water in a closed-loop.
-Not only does this process better circulate air and nutrients, but it also reduces consumption by up to 95% compared to traditional methods, which is one of the reasons the water reservoir lasts so long.
+The Gardyn tower utilizes a proprietary technology called the hydroponic system to recirculate water in a closed-loop.
+This process better circulates air and nutrients, but it also reduces consumption by up to 95% compared to traditional methods, which is one of the reasons the water reservoir lasts so long.

-Once the yCubes are installed, the smart assistant (Kelby), the hybriponic watering system, and the smart LED lighting combine to create optimal growing conditions for your indoor garden.
+Once the yCubes are installed, the smart assistant (Kelby), the hydroponic watering system, and the smart LED lighting combine to create optimal growing conditions for your indoor garden.

 How Does the Smart Assistant (Kelby) Work?

 Once you have purchased and installed the Gardyn, you will also want to install Kelby on your phone.
 Kelby is the name of Gardyn’s smart assistant, accessible through the Gardyn app.
 The app itself offers countless tips and tricks, but the real benefit is that Kelby notifies you when you need to add water or plant food.